anthony-aylward/bisb-challenges/README.md

 .right-column[

-Policies that effectively address these challenges will be based on principles of:
+For BISB and for UCSD in general, policies that effectively address these challenges will be based on principles of:

 <br>